-In collaboration with The Flow Partnership, the WaterUp project actively engages with rural communities in drought-stricken areas to understand their needs, unique challenges, and opportunities for change in support of the UN Sustainable Development Goal (SDG) #6: Clean water and sanitation for all.
+In collaboration with The Flow Partnership and WaterAid, the WaterUp project actively engages with rural communities in drought-stricken areas to understand their needs, unique challenges, and opportunities for change in support of the UN Sustainable Development Goal (SDG) #6: Clean water and sanitation for all.

 By understanding hydrological processes and management techniques, local people can be up-skilled to play a crucial role in catalysing widespread change in local water management.

 1,700 people have received improved water access already

 15%increase in vegetation cover in surrounding landscapes

 We first conducted field surveys of existing rainwater harvesting features, known locally as johads, in the Sarsa catchment in Alwar, a remote and arid region of Rajasthan, India.
 Johads are earthen check-dams that capture and store monsoon rainfall when strategically placed along flowpaths within a catchment; water can then infiltrate the earth and recharge groundwater aquifers to ensure the sustainable, clean and reliable supply of water to nearby wells all year round.

 In the Sarsa catchment over the past 30 years, around 500 johads have been constructed using traditional wisdom led by Rajendra Singh.
 Rajendra Singh, widely known as the “Waterman of India”, and his team of water engineers have worked with their communities to restore and create thousands of traditional rainwater harvesting structures and wells in the wider area through their charitable organisation Tarun Bharat Sangh (TBS).

 Johads provide local communities with access to reliable, clean water for drinking, washing and irrigating.